Qatar Airways executive says invasive gynecological examinations of passengers won’t be repeated

 The Doha-based executive declined to detail the incident because five women are suing the airline in Australian Federal Court.

-“We are participating in that process.
-We think it’s a very important process and we need to honor it and respect it.
-It does preclude us from going further into this topic today,” Raos said.

-“The outcome of that Federal Court case is something that we will honor and abide,” Raos added.
+“The outcome of that Federal Court case is something that we will honor and abide,” Raos said.

 The five Australian women, whose names are suppressed by a court gag order, say they were taken off the flight to Sydney at Doha at gunpoint by guards and were searched without consent.